||EER/WFR/Leaving │ Contacts │ Benefits │ Medicare │ Stock │ Pension │ Finance │ Career │ HP History │ Index │|

 This page is one of the links on HPAA's Retirement Plan Menu -- which includes "How to investigate a retirement benefit plan" and "Lump-sum or pension?"

-Join the HPAA Finance Group.
+Join the HPAA Finance Forum.

 How to Choose a Financial Advisor.
 Member advice on sorting out the different types of financial salespeople and advisors.